 How To Embed Twitter Feed Into Website

-This is real simple to do and won’t hardly take anytime.
+This is really simple to do and will hardly take any time.
 Thanks to Twitters new widget option, that can be optimized to fit your needs very effortlessly.
-Is easier now more than every.
+Is easier now more than ever.

 Why would you want to insert a twitter feed into your website?

 Well, it can increase the traffic and also your social media following.
-It lets people that visit your site know that your on Twitter and gives them the option of choice to follow you.
+It lets people that visit your site know that you’re on Twitter and gives them the option of choosing to follow you.
 Pretty kewl, right?

 So when you start inputting different fields, Twitter has done something great, they allow you to see a general preview of how it will look, under the Preview heading.
 You can instantly decide if that is the look you want.

 Let’s get going.
 Okay, first we must go over to Twitter.
-If you already have a twitter account, your set, if you don’t, your going to have to create one.
+If you already have a twitter account, your set, if you don’t, you’re going to have to create one.

 Okay, when that’s done login to your account and click on the profile setting icon on the upper right of your screen, directly right to the magnifying glass.
 Then click Settings.

 Then under your name on Twitter on the left side of the screen, you will see if you scroll your eyes down, you will see Widgets.
 Click widgets.

 After you click widgets, it should be empty, unless you created on already.
 Go ahead and click Create New button.